Spring is here so wedding season has arrived!

 As a celebrant, what I’m hearing most from my couples is how they’re feeling overwhelmed with everything they have to do.

 My biggest advice: write yourself a timeline.
-My best advice: work backwards.
+My best tip: work backwards.

 Timelines seem logical but you’ve got to actually start one for it to be helpful.
 The procrastination in starting one is where on earth to start, and that’s why it’s best to start backwards, at the bottom of your Excel spreadsheet.